Texas Cavalry Medal

 The Texas Cavalry Medal was a United States service medal established by an Act of Congress on April 16, 1924.
 It was awarded for service in the Texas Cavalry between September 25, 1918 and November 11, 1918.

 Background

 During World War I, Texas raised and trained two brigades of cavalry in anticipation of their mobilization in January 1919 and subsequent service on the battlefields of France.
-The end of the war on November 11, 1918 precluded the mobilization of the brigades and made their members ineligible of the Victory medal.
-In 1922, the Texas Congressional Delegation lobbied for approval of a medal to recognize the unique service of these troops.
+The end of the war on November 11, 1918 precluded the mobilization of the brigades and made their members ineligible for the Victory medal.
+In 1922, Texas's congressional delegation lobbied for approval of a medal to recognize the unique service of these troops.
 On April 16, 1924 Congress authorized the issuance of the Texas Cavalry Medal to those who served in the two cavalry brigades.
 The medal was designed by Mr. Anthony de Francisci and authorized by Public Law 91 of the 68th Congress and is a lasting testament to the patriotism and dedication to duty of Texas Cavalrymen during World War I.